ZamielAlCazaba/Horde2/Readme.md

 Notes:
 - Dagon Will drop 2 poisons
 - Arguable hardest enemies out of all due to many stone towers, use dragons here if you have them
-- Mage keeps summoning spectres acound the map defend everything
+- Mage keeps summoning spectres around the map defend everything

 ## Map 1-3